allegory-software/allegory-sdk/docs/luajit.md

 #### The current directory

-Lua modules (including Lua/C modules) are searched for in the current directory ___first___ (on any platform), so the isolation from the host system is not absolute.
+Lua modules (including Lua/C modules) are **not** searched for in the current directory, unlike standard Lua behavior.

-This is the Lua's default setting and although it's arguably a security risk, it's convenient for when you want to have a single Lua module tree, possibly added to the system PATH, to be shared between many apps.
-In this case, starting luajit in the directory of the app makes the app's modules accessible automatically.

 ### Finding shared libraries